BibeshT-TXST/BibeshT-TXST/README.md

 - Built with a personal reason: diabetes runs in my family

 `PyTorch` `ResNet-50` `FastAPI` `React` `Node.js` `PostgreSQL` `Docker` `Supabase`

-### ⚛️ PlateauX &nbsp;·&nbsp; `May 2026 – Present` &nbsp;·&nbsp; [Repo](https://github.com/BibeshT-TXST/PlateauX)

-A toolkit for diagnosing and fixing **barren plateaus** in quantum ML circuits: The problem where quantum models train but stop improving.

-- Early-stage; actively building diagnostic utilities and mitigation strategies
-- Sits at the cross-section of quantum physics and classical ML optimization, genuinely uncharted territory for me

-`Python` `Quantum ML` `PennyLane`

 ### 🏛️ UL Asset Management System &nbsp;·&nbsp; Texas State University Libraries &nbsp;*(Internal)*
 Production asset management system used by the university libraries team.
 I'm the primary developer on V2.